• Skip to main content

 Canning supplies continue to be hit and miss.
 Seeds are the same way.
 If there is anything you want or need for food, food storage, growing food, etc. then you should stay right on top of it or be very proactive.
 I don’t see any indications that the situation is going to improve at all this year.

-I printed off a few pages from A Quiet Simple Life Planner & Guidebook.
+I printed off a few pages from my shop under All Products for Women.
 I’m focusing on:

 • Setting Personal Goals